bjh/bruce-banner/README.md

 I am a lazy b****
 I debug old school quite a lot and usually end up typing this pattern over and over:
+Also some other gems were a bit overkill...but still very nice ;)
 ```ruby
 puts '*' * 40
 puts "thing: #{thing}"